-Fins to stop the bomb from spinning on its descent Perforated casing to help bomb catch fire on impact Leather balaclava / Turned-up collar to keep neck warm .
+Fins to stop the bomb from spinning on its descent

+Perforated casing to help bomb catch fire on impact

-DRESSED FOR THE AIR Pilots flew in open cockpits, so they wore soft leather wore soft leather coats and balaclavas, sheepskin-lined fur boots, and sheepskinlined leather gloves to keep out the cold.
+THE AIR Pilots flew in open cockpits, so they wore soft leather coats and balaclavas, sheepskin-lined fur boots, and sheepskinlined leather gloves to keep out the cold.
 Later in the war, one-piece suits of waxed cotton lined with silk and fur became common.

+DRESSED FOR

+Thick sole to give a good grip

+Sheepskin boots

-Thick sole to give a good grip Sheepskin boots British 9.1-kg (20-lb) Marten Hale bomb, containing 2 kg (4.5 lb) of explosives
+British 20-lb (9.1-kg) Marten Hale bomb, containing 4.5 lb (2 kg) of explosives

+Fokker DVII

+Side cutaway to

+show internal

+steel-tubing

+framework

-Fokker DV11 Side cutaway to show internal steel-tubing framework MANOEUVRES The art of aerial warfare was unknown to pilots at the start of the war and had to be learned from scratch.
+the start of the war and had to be learned from scratch.
 This British instruction poster shows the correct method of attacking a German fighter, although theory on the ground was no substitute for actual experience in the sky.

+MANEUVERS

+The art of aerial warfare was unknown to pilots at

-German aircraft holds a steady course British fighter comes up from below and behind
+German aircraft holds a steady course

-GERMAN FIGHTER The formidable German Fokker DVII appeared in April 1918.
-Although slower than the Sopwith Camel, it climbed rapidly, recovered quickly from a dive, and flew well at all altitudes.
+British fighter comes up from

+below and hehind

 Wooden struts

 Symbol of British Royal Flying Corps, later

 the Royal Air Force

-Pivot to change

-direction and

-angle of gun

 "You ask me to 'let the devils have it' ... when I fight ...
 I don't think them devils ...
 I only scrap because it is my duty."

 CAPTAIN ALBERT BALL, 1916

-Barrel could fire 1-pound (453.6-g) shell
+Barrel could fire 1-pound shell

-Captain René Fonck (France) - 75 hits (1894-1953)
+Captain René Fonck (France) - 75 hits (1894 - 1953)

+BMW engine

+Captain Albert Ball (Britain) - 44 hits (1896 - 1917)

+AIR ACES

-Captain Albert Ball (Britain) - 44 hits (1896 - 1917) AIR ACES To qualify as an air "ace", a pilot had to bring down at least 10 enemy aircraft.
+To qualify as an air "ace," a pilot had to bring down at least 10 enemy aircraft.
 Those who did became national heroes.
 Baron von Richthofen - the "Red Baron" - was the highest-scoring ace of the war, shooting down 80 Allied aircraft.
 The British ace, Captain Albert Ball, had more decorations for bravery than any other man of his age, including the Victoria Cross; he was only 20 when he was shot down and killed in 1917.

+GERMAN FIGHTER

+all altitudes.